green-fox-academy/raptor-syllabus/README.md

 - Advanced CSS
 - Build a complex webpage (like Wikipedia article)

+## First exam
+- HTML, CSS
+- Basic Sitebuilding
+- Understanding the internet

 ## Module 03 - Introduction Java Basics (Phase 2)
 * Become familiar with the typical components of a programming language; setting the foundation for further learning. *
 - Turing machine, anatomy of programming; interpreters, compilers
 - The components of the Java world - IDE & program, compile to byte code, linking, running in the JVM
 - Variables, Data Types
 - Arrays - multi-dimensional, jagged